More Than a Trip

 A guide to what psychedelic therapy is, what it is not, and why hype can be risky.

-Psychedelics are being talked about as if they are either miracle cures or harmless shortcuts.
-Neither story is accurate.
-The research that gets headlines is about structured, supervised therapy, not unsupervised self-experimentation.
+Psychedelics are often presented as either miracle cures or harmless shortcuts.
+Neither is accurate.
+The research that makes headlines focuses on structured, supervised therapy, not unsupervised self-experimentation.

 Hype Check

-Psychedelics are not a guaranteed fix.
+Psychedelics aren't a guaranteed fix.
 Unsupervised use can cause harm, and the safest evidence-based pathways are clinical and legal.

-Go to Risks and HelpTwo stories you will hear.
+Go to Risks and HelpTwo stories you'll hear.
 Both can mislead.

 Fear

 "All psychedelics are the same, and all use is reckless."
-Fear can block honest conversations about mental health, research, and safe care.
+This view blocks honest conversations about mental health, research, and safe care.

 Hype